Anafiotika: Historic Art Street

-The first two were a carpenter named G. Damigos (next to Brettos in Kydathineon there is Damigos restaurant) and builder M. Sigalas.
-They created a neighborhood not only covered in white colour, but with basil flower pots, pergolas, and climaxes.
+The first two inhabitants were a carpenter named G. Damigos (next to Brettos in Kydathineon str. there is a restaurant named Damigos) and builder M. Sigalas.
+They created a neighbourhood not only covered in white color, but with basil flower pots, pergolas, and climaxes.

 During the Greek War of Independence, the temple suffered mass destruction.
-Agios Georgios is also connected to a story who committed suicide jumping from Acropolis holding the Greek flag, in 1941, named Koukidis.
+Agios Georgios is also connected to a story about someone who committed suicide by jumping from Acropolis holding the Greek flag, in 1941, named Koukidis.
 In 1964, in the left part a new small church of Saint Constantine was built and today both churches are next to Saint Nikolas Ragavas.

-The other church is Saint Symeon.
-The temple was initially built in 17th century but in 1847 was rebuilt.
-Anafiotes also place a copy of Panagia Kalamiotissa icon, originally located in Anafi church.
+The second Anafiotika church is Saint Symeon.
+The temple was initially built in the 17th century but in 1847 it was rebuilt.
+Anafiotes also place a copy of the Panagia Kalamiotissa icon, originally located in Anafi church.
 The church of Saint Symeon was also the residence of Anafi’s Union in Athens, established in 1927.

-Moreover, inside the narrow paths and climaxes, someone can come to a surprise, due to loving sentiment combined with ergonomic use of space.
-Nevertheless, Anafiotika architect style sometimes includes a high wall that separates the house from the road, inside there is a front yard, sometimes a well, made from stone and marble.
+Moreover, you will fall in love inside the narrow paths and climaxes, due to loving sentiment combined with ergonomic use of space.
+Nevertheless, Anafiotika’s architectural style sometimes includes a high wall that separates the house from the road, inside there is a front yard made from stone and marble.
 During archaeological excavations carried out in 1950, some buildings were demolished.
-Anafiotika today are considered as a cultural heritage, and measuring today 45 buildings.
-The area changed around 1922 with the Pontic Greeks who arrived to Athens.
-The last point to mention is that streets there have no name.
+Anafiotika today is considered cultural heritage, with a total of 45 buildings.
+The area changed around 1922 with the Pontic Greeks who arrived in Athens.
+The last point to mention is that the streets there has no names.